inzk0518/tp/docs/DeveloperGuide.md

 Unit testing has been carried out in the form of [JUnit](https://docs.junit.org/current/user-guide/) tests of almost all Java classes.
 There are currently over 600 different test cases which can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/tree/master/src/test).

 #### Integrated GitHub tests
-We have utilised _**GitHub Actions**_ to carry out automated testing on Windows, MacOS and Ubuntu on every push or pull request.
-Through these tests, feature branches are tested before they are merged to the master branch, which ensures that regressions are caught early and are not deployed.
+We have utilised _**GitHub Actions**_ to carry out automated testing on Windows, MacOS and Ubuntu devices on every push or pull request.
+Through these tests, feature branches can be tested before they are merged to the master branch, which ensures that regressions are caught early and are not deployed.
 The workflow file used can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/blob/3fef75e58132ad7d04d4d2cfef54b701466e2f22/.github/workflows/gradle.yml).

 #### Code Coverage Reports